Chicago board finds policeman's fatal shooting of two not justified: newspapers

-(Reuters) - A Chicago city oversight board has found that a policeman was unjustified in fatally shooting a 19-year-old college student and a 55-year-old grandmother about two years ago, newspaper reports on Thursday said.
+(Reuters) - A Chicago city oversight board has found that a policeman was unjustified in fatally shooting a 19-year-old college student and a 55-year-old grandmother about two years ago, newspapers reported on Thursday.

-The Civilian Office of Police Accountability said no evidence supported the claims of Officer Robert Rialmo, who said the student Quintonio LeGrier advanced at officers with a baseball bat in a threatening manner, the Chicago Sun Times and Chicago Tribune reported.
+The Civilian Office of Police Accountability said no evidence supported the claims of Officer Robert Rialmo, who said student Quintonio LeGrier advanced at officers with a baseball bat in a threatening manner, the Chicago Sun Times and Chicago Tribune reported.

 Bettie Jones, a neighbor standing nearby, was accidentally killed by the officer’s gunfire in the December 2015 incident that unfolded in a vestibule of a Chicago home.